 The maximum file size you can upload is 256 GB or 12 hours, whichever is less.
 We've changed the limits on uploads in the past, so you may see older videos that are longer than 12 hours.

 Troubleshoot common issues

 I've verified my account, but my video still won't play.

 - Select CREATE and upload your video again.

-To check if you've already verified your Google Account, go to your Account Features page.
-If you've verified your account, you'll see 'Verified' beneath your channel name.
-You'll also see 'Enabled' in the Longer videos box.
+To check if you've already verified your Google Account, go to Feature eligibility.
+If you've verified your account, you'll see 'Enabled' in the Features that require phone verification box.

 If you could previously upload long videos and no longer can, check your account for copyright claims and strikes.

-If your video is larger than 128 GB, try compressing your video in a video-editing software application before uploading it to YouTube.
+If your video is larger than 256 GB, try compressing your video in video editing software before uploading it to YouTube.
 Compressing will reduce your video file size while maintaining the video quality.
 One common way to compress a video for YouTube is to encode it using the H.264 codec.